EliasC/EliasC.github.io/README.md

 I am currently supervising the following bachelor thesis projects:

 * Emma Angetun -- Extending the Object Calculus OOlong
+* Linus Waehler -- Can ChatGPT Achieve Mastery?
+Using ChatCPT to Pass a Second Year University Programming Course

 I have supervised the following master thesis projects: